Logging

-This topic describes how to use the SDK's logger in Optimizely Connect Platform (OCP) to assist in the development and debugging of your application.
+Use the Optimizely Connect Platform (OCP) App SDK's logger to assist in the development and debugging of your application.

 You can log messages with one of the following log levels:

-to ensure that all messages are captured properly.
+to ensure that you capture all messages properly.
 However, as a safety measure for uncontrolled usages in dependencies and more, the app runtime captures console

 calls and writes the messages with the following log levels: